Word embeddings — word2vec and vectors that mean something

 The distributional hypothesis says: define a word by its contexts.
 Build a representation that places words close together if their context distributions are similar.
 That representation will encode semantic similarity, syntactic role, and a surprising amount of world knowledge — all without any human labeling, just from raw text.

 The question is how to compute it efficiently.
 The classic answer, going back to the early 1990s, was very large sparse co-occurrence matrices — latent semantic analysis and its kin.
-For the sentence “the cat sat on the mat” with a ±2 window, the matrix looks like this:
+For the sentence “the cat sat on the mat” with a 2-word window (look up to 2 tokens left and right of each center word), the matrix looks like this:

 the cat sat on mat